Houmous makes the world go round. Fact.

 - food processor

-- Add the tahini, minced garlic, salt, lemon juice, 7 teaspoons of the reserved liquid, and 2 tablespoons of the olive oil.
+- Add the tahini, minced garlic, salt, lemon juice, 7 tablespoons of the reserved liquid, and 2 tablespoons of the olive oil.
+Blend until it forms a rough consistency.

 - If you have a food processor, gradually add the rest of the oil while it is churning.
 If you are using a NutriBullet or similar then add the oil 2 tablespoons at a time until there is none left.